spatialos/gdk-for-unity/docs/reference/concepts/logging.md

 }
 ```

-To use this dispatcher in a specific worker, provide it as an argument when calling `Connect` in the worker connector as [described above](#setting-up-a-log-dispatcher).
+To use this dispatcher in a specific worker, provide it as an argument when calling `Connect` in your worker connector as [described above](#setting-up-a-log-dispatcher).